MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/acs-to-teams-meeting/includes/03-Integrate-ACS-React.md

     git clone https://github.com/<YOUR_ORG_NAME>/MicrosoftCloud
     ```

-1. Open the *samples/acs-to-teams-meeting/client/react* project folder in Visual Studio Code.
+1. Open the *samples/acs-to-teams-meeting* project folder in Visual Studio Code.

+1. Expand the *client/react* folder.

 1. Open the *package.json* file in VS Code and note the following ACS packages are included: